Petrol Scarcity: Marketers blame empty depots, bad roads

-Checks around Abuja Wednesday showed that most major marketers which were opened have hiked their pump price from N615 per liter to N625 per litre.
-Most independent stations were however shut as more stations ran out of stock.
+Checks around Abuja, yesterday, showed that most major marketers opened for business have hiked their pump price from N615 to N625 per litre, while most independent stations were, however, shut, or ran out of stock.

 At AY Shafa and AA Rano stations, motorists complained bitterly at the overnight hike in the pump price without any notice to consumers.

-Chief Ukadike noted that with NNPC Retails as the sole importer of petrol into the country, marketers across the country were relying on the government owned Oil Company for supplies.
+Ukadike noted that with NNPC Retails as the sole importer of petrol into the country, marketers across the country were relying on the government-owned oil company for supplies.

 “We have been finding it very difficult to pick products from NNPC in the past five days and that is why you are seeing the skeletal scarcity.
 It is not major yet.
 The important point here is that despite the deregulation, NNPC is still the sole importer of PMS and no other depot is importing.